tecolicom/App-ansicolumn/README.md

     with the characters supplied using the -s option.
 Useful for pretty-printing displays.

+- **-l**_#_, **--table-columns-limit** _number_

+    Specify maximal number of the input columns.
+The last column will contain all remaining line data if the limit is smaller than the number of the columns in the input data.

 - **-x**, **--fillrows**

     Fill columns before filling rows.